OkumaAmerica/Open-API-SDK/Documentation/Remote Debugging/README.md

 Note: occasionally the first time I run the remote debugger another menu will pop up with some other options.
 This menu can be ignored just click ‘ok’ or ‘yes’.
+If possible, go to the Option menu and set the remote debug to use No Authentication to simplify the debugging process.

 Visual Studio Setup
 ===================